 - Your personal info and history

-- The location of your home or apartment
+- The location of your house or apartment

 Let’s dig into this a bit deeper.

-Say you’re looking to get renters insurance.
-Your premium will probably be much lower than someone looking to get homeowners insurance.
 Why?
-Well, homes tend to cost much more than apartments, and home insurance covers the actual structure of your home, while renters insurance only covers your stuff.
+Houses tend to cost much more than apartments.
+Plus home insurance covers the actual structure of your house, while renters insurance only covers your stuff.

-So, as you can see, premiums aren’t a one-size-fits-all-model.
-Your price will depend on a variety of factors, and ultimately be a reflection of how much risk you present to a potential insurer.
+As you can see, premiums aren’t a one-size-fits-all-model.
+Your price will ultimately be a reflection of how much risk you present to a potential insurer.

 How do insurance companies calculate premium?

-There are several bonuses to this, one being that AI can actually make your premium lower!
-How?
-AI means less overhead costs to hire several hundreds of actuaries to price out insurance policies.
-Score.
+On the other hand, Lemonade’s actuaries use algorithms and bots to instantly price insurance policies.
+Bonus: AI can actually make your premium lower, since it means less overhead costs to hire several hundred actuaries to price out insurance policies.